 BC-4.2.11 The APR is a standard measure that allows customers to compare total charges for instalment financing facilities on a like-for-like basis.
-The APR allows the customer to compare the total charge for credit over differing periods (e.g. - two versus three years) or offered by different retail banks with differing payment profiles and taking into account the payment of any other fees payable as a condition of the contract,
+The APR allows the customer to compare the total charge for credit over differing periods (e.g. - two versus three years) or offered by different retail banks with differing payment profiles and taking into account the payment of any other fees payable as a condition of the contract, such as administration fees or insurance premiums.

-Any advertising through any media means of instalment financing facilities, offered by the retail banks must specify only the APR (including all fees and charges) and no other rates, i.e. nominal, base, flat or rates by any other names.
+BC-4.2.12 Any advertising through any media means of instalment financing facilities, offered by the retail banks must specify only the APR (including all fees and charges) and no other rates, i.e. nominal, base, flat or rates by any other names.